LucasDelfino92/morrowindsharp/moddingmworder.md

 ## MODDING MORROWIND ASSET CONFLICTS

-There are a number of asset conflicts present in Modding Morrowind itself that require you to respect the following installation orders.
-They have been grouped as to identify the specific conflicts (in other words, respect the installation order of Facelift and patches, but it's not necessary you install those mods before Weapon Sheathing, for example).
-That said, **Modding Morrowind** assumes you have installed *all* of **Mending Morrowind** beforehand.

-- Mending Morrowind base installation.
-  - Morrowind Uncompressed Vanilla Textures
-  - Patch for Purists v4.0.2
-  - Correct UV Rocks v1.0
-  - Morrowind Optimization Patch v9.1b
-  - Project Atlas v0.6.5
-  - Glowing Flames v2.3
-  - No More Stage Diving - Desele's Dancing GIrls v1.1
-  - Expeditious Exit v1.2.1
-  - Immersive Run Fix v1.0
-  - Quest Skill Reward Fix v1.0
-  - Skill Increase GMST Fix v1.0
-  - Expansion Delay v1.1
-  - Intelligent Textures v2.1
-  - Wood Fix v2.1b
-  - Intelligent Textures Ashlander Hotfix v2
-- correctUV Diverse Ore Veins and Graphic Herbalism MWSE (**Visuals** and **Gameplay MWSE**)
-  - Correct UV Ore Replacer
-  - Graphic Herbalism MWSE v1.04
-  - GH Patches and Replacers v1.02: patches both mods.
-- Facelift (**Visuals**)
-  - Facelift v0.10
-  - Facelift Update v0.10.3: update for Facelift.
-- Glow in the Dahrk and Project Atlas (**Visuals** and **Mending Morrowind**)
-  - Glow in the Dahrk v2.9.1
+Because the base **Mending Morrowind** guide includes many bug fixes and optimizations for vanilla Morrowind content, there are many unavoidable conflicts present with mods included in **Modding Morrowind**.

+That said, there are a number of mods present in **Modding Morrowind** that are meant to be installed in a given order to ensure their patches are working as intended.

+- **GH Patches and Replacers** needs to be loaded after both **Correct UV Ore Replacer** and **Graphic Herbalism MWSE**.
-  - Project Atlas v0.6.5 - Glow in the Dahrk Patch: patches Glow in the Dahrk with Project Atlas' optimized meshes.
+- **Project Atlas - Glow in the Dahrk Patch** needs to be loaded after **Glow in the Dahrk**.
-- Melchior's Magnificent Manuscripts and Switchable Scriptures (**Visuals** and **Gameplay MWSE**)
-  - Melchior's Magnificent Manuscripts v1.2.1
-  - Switchable Scriptures v1.0: patches Melchior's Magnificent Manuscripts.
-- Weapon Sheathing and Morrowind Optimization Patch (**Visuals** and **Mending Morrowind**)
-  - Weapon Sheathing v1.6
+- **Switchable Scriptures** needs to be loaded after both **Morrowind Optimization Patch** and **Melchior's Magnificent Manuscripts**.
-  - Weapon Sheathing - Bow Position Edit v1.0: patches Weapon Sheathing's bow meshes.
-  - Morrowind Optimization Patch v9.1b - Weapon Sheathing Patch: patches Weapon Sheathing with MOP's optimized meshes.
+- **Weapon Sheathing - Bow Position Edit** and **Morrowind Optimization Patch - Weapon Sheathing Patch** need to be loaded after **Weapon Sheathing**.
-- Seven Graces Shrines Enhanced (**Overhauls**)
-  - Seven Graces Shrines Enhanced v1.1
-  - Seven Graces Shrines Enhanced - No Script Edits v1.1: replaces the .esp in Seven Graces Shrines Enhanced.
-  - Seven Graces Shrines Enhanced - Simple Golden Gold Patch: replaces the gold texture in Seven Graces Shrines Enhanced.
+- **Seven Graces Shrines Enhanced - No Script Edits** and **Seven Graces Shrines Enhanced - Simple Golden Gold Patch** need to be loaded after **Seven Graces Shrines Enhanced**.
-- abot's mods (**Gameplay MWSE abot**)
-  - All or any combination of abot's mods.
-  - MWSEabotlib v1.01: replaces the abotlib found in any of the above mods.
+- **MWSEabotlib** needs to be loaded after any of **abot**'s mods.

-If you have installed this guide from beginning to end, these mods should already be installed in the correct order.
-Below, you will find a complete list of all mods present in the guide, installed as if you had followed the guide from beginning to end.
+>This will ensure these patches work as intended.

 ## MODDING MORROWIND MOD LIST

+This is a complete list of all mods present in the guide, installed as if you had followed the guide from beginning to end, respecting the order mentioned above.

 ### OFFICIAL DLCs